back-to-front/Giphy-Search/README.md

 As you shrink the page, the page will adapt and look good on any screen size.
 It is mobile friendly and the GIF area will show a different amount of columns depending on the current screen size.

+You Can also use the Enter key on your keyboard inside of the input field to search for the GIFs.

 ## Tech Used

 - HTML